Socrates: Trial of Socrates

 Plato's Apology starts with Socrates answering the various rumours against him that have given rise to the indictment.
 First, Socrates defends himself against the rumour that he is an atheist naturalist philosopher, as portrayed in Aristophanes's The Clouds; or a sophist.
 Against the allegations of corrupting the youth, Socrates answers that he has never corrupted anyone intentionally, since corrupting someone would carry the risk of being corrupted back in return, and that would be illogical, since corruption is undesirable.
 On the second charge, Socrates asks for clarification.
 Meletus responds by repeating the accusation that Socrates is an atheist.
 Socrates notes the contradiction between atheism and worshipping false gods.
 He then claims that he is "God's gift" to the Athenians, since his activities ultimately benefit Athens; thus, in condemning him to death, Athens itself will be the greatest loser.
 After that, he says that even though no human can reach wisdom, seeking it is the best thing someone can do, implying money and prestige are not as precious as commonly thought.

 Socrates was given the chance to offer alternative punishments for himself after being found guilty.
 He could have requested permission to flee Athens and live in exile, but he did not do so.
-Instead, according to Plato, he requested that a fine should be imposed on him and also suggested that free meals should be provided for him daily in recognition of his worth to Athens.
-According to Xenophon, however, Socrates made no proposals.
+According to Xenophon, Socrates made no proposals, while according to Plato he suggested free meals should be provided for him daily in recognition of his worth to Athens or, more in earnest, that a fine should be imposed on him.
 The jurors favoured the death penalty by making him drink a cup of hemlock (a poisonous liquid).
 In return, Socrates warned jurors and Athenians that criticism of them by his many disciples was inescapable, unless they became good men.
 After a delay caused by Athenian religious ceremonies, Socrates spent his last day in prison.
 His friends visited him and offered him an opportunity to escape, which he declined.

 The question of what motivated Athenians to convict Socrates remains controversial among scholars.
 There are two theories.
 The first is that Socrates was convicted on religious grounds; the second, that he was accused and convicted for political reasons.
 Another, more recent, interpretation synthesizes the religious and political theories, arguing that religion and state were not separate in ancient Athens.